MrPowers/neapowers/content/investing/meb-faber.md

 Japan had zero returns for 30 years.
 Looks amazing now.

-You have to consider that the large cap US stocks will return zero.
+You have to consider that the large cap US stocks will offer zero returns.

 Value got to historic spreads.
 2020 was the worst year for value.
 1999 before was the best year for growth / worst year for value.